-At Atlanta Gas Light, we’re continually improving our natural gas pipeline infrastructure.
-This system brings safe, reliable, and environmentally friendly natural gas to our customers in Georgia.
-Enhancing and expanding our infrastructure is essential to meeting growing demand in our state.
+At Atlanta Gas Light, we are committed to providing safe, reliable, and environmentally friendly natural gas to our customers in Georgia.
+Enhancing and expanding our natural gas pipeline infrastructure is essential to maintaining that commitment, while meeting the growing demand for energy in our state.

 Investing in Georgia

-Atlanta Gas Light’s investment in natural gas infrastructure is helping to sustain the prosperity of local communities.
-We’re excited that our investment in Georgia is expected to employ 150-200 construction workers each year -– everything from right-of-way contractors and heavy-equipment operators to pipefitters and welders.
+Atlanta Gas Light’s investment in natural gas infrastructure helps support the continued economic development of local communities.
+In addition to bringing eficient and affordable natural gas to underserved areas, our infrastructure projects also help create jobs.
+In fact, each year these projects employ between 150-200 construction workers each year -– everything from right-of-way contractors and heavy-equipment operators to pipefitters and welders.

 Best of all, we’re ensuring families and business owners in our community have ready access to America’s most abundant, environmentally friendly fuel… today and tomorrow.